About

 This landscape had been the backdrop of my first experiences with the outdoors.
 Growing up in Atlanta, I spent a week every summer at a camp in North Georgia, mere miles from Springer Mountain, the southern terminus of the Appalachian Trail (though I didn’t know this at the time).
 Decades later, as I stood on top of Springer to begin my journey, I realized I was coming home.

 While most of my thru-hiker peers posted video blogs or social media updates almost daily, I found myself spiraling inward.
-A snapshot and a brief caption couldn’t convey the deep fulfillment I was experiencing on the Appalachian Trail.
-In fact, the most meaningful moments were often the least picturesque.
-I gained the most from moments of challenge and struggle, or quiet, private reflection.
+The most meaningful moments I experienced on the AT were often the least picturesque.